Pargo18/Reddit-stock-market-sentiment-analysis/README.md

 # Reddit-stock-market-sentiment-analysis
-This repo attempts to correlate the sentiment of posts/commets of the WallStreetBets subreddit to the volatility of popular stocks.

 In this project, the goal is to investigate the presence of mispricing in option markets and its underlying causes.
 More in particular, a possible candidate for implied volatility movements, namely the subreddit r/WallStreetBets, is investigated through sentiment analysis,